XSCE/xsce/docs/XSCE-Installation.md

 * Configuring the Server - Enabling Services and Setting Parameters
 * Adding Content

+## Expert Mode

+This is for people who already know how to do everything in these instructions and enjoy doing them multiple times by missing the nuances that make this install different from things they have done before.
+If you are an expert, at least read about [PARTITIONING](https://github.com/XSCE/xsce/wiki/XSCE-Platforms#disk-partitioning) as many miss this part.
+Reading about [networking](https://github.com/XSCE/xsce/wiki/XSCE-Networking-Overview) will probably come in handy as well.

 ## Installing the Software

 There are basically two ways to install the XSCE software:

    1. Do everything from scratch.
+(Note that XSCE install on [raspbian]() is a combination of #1 and #2).
    2. Take a short cut by getting files from someone else who did everything from scratch or at least some of the steps.

       There are also tools to help you create short cut files for yourself or others.